gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 (TODO: shoe illustration highlighting outsole, full/split designs)

-Climbing shoe outsoles don’t come in all sorts of tread designs – they’re all flat rubber sheeting – but they still come in different designs that excel at different things.
+Climbing shoe outsoles don’t come in all sorts of tread designs – they’re all smooth rubber sheets, like racing tyres – but they still come in different designs that excel at different things.
 A full length outsole covers the entire length of the shoe from toe to heel.
 A split outsole, on the other hand, has a separate sole sheet under the front of the foot, with the heel being its own part.
-This makes a difference in stiffness in the midfoot.
+This makes some difference in stiffness in the midfoot.

 The thickness of the rubber used is another factor in outsole design.
 Climbing inevitably wears the outsole away bit by bit.